Submitting information

 What is the "tips" for?

-What is my token displayed as collectible in Nami?
+Why is my token displayed as collectible in Nami?

 Your tokens are displayed as collectibles in Nami due to an issue with NAMI.
 We mint tokens using the CIP-25 Cardano metadata structure, which is necessary for displaying a logo on pool.pm.
 However, this structure is also used for NFTs, causing Nami to be unable to differentiate between collectibles and tokens.